My draft story

 While living in Cleveland I organized a draft card protest.
 I would burn my draft card in public, get arrested and probably go to jail.
 It stated right on the card that failure to carry it could be punished by some jail time and a big fine.

-A reporter slipped me the information that I would be arrested for arson, not a draft card violation.
+A reporter found out where I lived and came to my residence to interview me.
+He told me that I would be arrested for arson, not a draft card violation.
 So, I had an envelope ready and stamped for my draft board.
-At the proper moment, I dropped it into the mail box and got arrested for not having a draft card.
+At the proper moment, I dropped it into a mailbox and got arrested for not having a draft card.

-The reported came to my house and reported what happened and why I was released.
+The reporter again came to my house and reported what happened and why I was released.
 I rewarded him with a story of corruption with the food contract in the jail.
-He did a huge investigation and revealed it ½ year later.
+He did a huge investigation and published it one-half year later.
 People got into big trouble over that one.
-I seem to remember someone going to jail over it.
+I remember someone going to jail over it.

 This lasted two years that I knew about.
 My landlord was a Hungarian who escaped Hungary in 1956 during the two week time that they kicked the Russian army out.
-In 6 short years he already owned property and I was his tenant in one apartment.
+In 6 short years, he already owned property and I was one of his tenants.
 One day he came to my door and made a speech and left.
 He said that he didn’t agree with my politics, but there was one thing that he hated even more than communists and that is the secret police.
 I knew how he got that information.
 I was never a communist, but who cares about truth?

 At the time I was working at Antenna Specialists as the antenna tuner and inspector.
 Nothing got shipped out that didn’t go through me.
 I was the only person there that could do the job.
 This skill was from my time as a Ham Radio operator starting in high school.

 Fast forward a couple of years to the Viet-Nam era draft.
 I was ordered to go to the medical inspection for the draft.
-Once approved, we would only get a couple of days to be shipped out to boot camp.
+Once approved, we would only get a couple of days to settle affairs and then be shipped out to boot camp.

 It didn’t go as planned.
 Since I was working in heart research, I knew how to read my blood pressure just by watching the mercury tube.
 I could feel systole, the big number, and diastole, the small number, easily.
 My pressure was 150/110, just as I had planned.
 The doctor just looked at me and wrote down 120/80, normal pressure and smiled.
 Oops, on to plan B.